rpietro/rpietro.github.io/_drafts/shinto_monism_learning.md

 ---
 layout: post
-title:  "Shont, situated cognition and monism"
+title:  "Shintoism, situated cognition and monism"
 date:   2013--
 categories: situated_cognition, big_data
 ---

 ![]()

+integration with the universe

+what does it mean for learning?